 A unique white humpback whale in the world

-Migaloo is a male humpback whale.
-As a humpback whale, it is unique because it is pure white all over, even in the blue ocean.
+Migaloo is an albino type humpback whale.
+Migaloo is unique because it is pure white everywhere, even in the blue ocean.

 In 1991, when a group of fishermen was fishing in Byron Bay, they suddenly found a white spot on the distant sea occasionally.